Clinical Child Psychology Graduate Program

 Doctoral Internship

-An 11-month clinical internship at a setting accredited by the American Psychological Association is required.
+A 12-month clinical internship at a setting accredited by the American Psychological Association is required.
 Students apply to accredited internships through the Association of Psychology Postdoctoral and Internship Centers (APPIC) and are matched to an internship by National Matching Services, Inc. The Ph.D. in Clinical Child Psychology may not be awarded until the internship is successfully completed.
+Students will enroll in one internship hour (ABSC 963/PSYC 963) each semester they are away on internship, for a total of three credit hours.
+For students in the CCP Ph.D. program, internship hours are an approved dissertation equivalent, so students who have successfully defended their dissertation before the conclusion of their internship year need only enroll in internship credits to fulfill their enrollment requirement for the Doctoral Candidacy Policy.

 Further details on these requirements are available in the Clinical Child Psychology Program Training Manual, available on the program's website.